isomerpages/moe-nationaljc/_admissions/JC DSA.md

 <b style="color:blue;font-size:18px">Please read through the [criteria](/junior-college-selection-criteria/) carefully for each talent area.
 It also shows the portfolio requirements for the talent areas that requires portfolio submission.</b>

-Applicants who do not have prior experience may also apply.
-The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.
+<p style="font-size:18px">Applicants who do not have prior experience may also apply.
+The school will assess applicants based on the selection criteria, which
+may include assessing the potential of the applicants.</p>

-The selection criteria and process for the talent areas will be updated from early May.
-For more information on DSA-JC, please refer to the MOE website: <a target="_blank" href="https://www.moe.gov.sg/dsa-jc">www.moe.gov.sg/dsa-jc</a>
+<p style="font-size:18px">The selection criteria and process for the talent areas will be updated from early May.
+For more information on DSA-JC, please refer to the MOE website: <a target="_blank" href="https://www.moe.gov.sg/dsa-jc">www.moe.gov.sg/dsa-jc</a></p>

-We thank you for your interest in our College.
+<p style="font-size:18px">We thank you for your interest in our College.</p>